caiyu8/RefactoringKata/README.md

 This legacy code is not so testable, it's highly probable that you need to make some changes to the code before you can write your test.
 But try to reduce to the maximum the changes to make the code testable.

-* Fork the repository and open the solution with visual studio.
+* Fork the repository from [Mangopay/RefactoringKata](https://github.com/Mangopay/RefactoringKata)

 * Commit at each step of your refactoring process.